ThatOtherAndrew/SnowMon/report.md

 I believe that the learning intention of this assignment, as well as all requirements in the coursework specification, were successfully met.

 Overall, despite the usual time management issues and domino effect of serial late coursework submissions, I am proud of what's accomplished in this coursework submission and the degree of polish achieved.
 The most enjoyable technical challenge in this assignment was designing a pleasant developer interface for the `HTTPClient` class (I found the routing implementation very satisfying!
 And was surprised that it worked first try too...).
 The most difficult technical challenge in this assignment was the threaded implementation of appending and consuming the ticket queue, especially having never written threaded code before.
 I believe that my implementation may be vulnerable to race conditions in certain extreme circumstances, but it is sufficiently functional for the purposes of this assignment.
 And hey, I'm still 2 years off from taking CS4204[^6], so that's my excuse.

+Given more time, one way I could expand upon this project is to implement support for including arbitrary data as bytes in HTTP requests and responses (e.g. for images) - or even WebSockets if I'm feeling extra fancy.
+Also, it would be nice to have an actual proper JSON parser.

 [^6]: https://info.cs.st-andrews.ac.uk/student-handbook/modules/CS4204.html